tmenochet/ADMap/README.md

-Get-DomainInfo                  -   gets basic information about a given Active Directory domain Get-TrustRelationship           -   enumerates trust relationships defined in a given Active Directory domain Get-PasswordPolicy              -   gets password policies defined in a given Active Directory domain Get-PotentiallyVoidPassword     -   gets user accounts allowed to have void password Get-LdapPassword                -   gets plaintext passwords from a given Active Directory domain Get-KerberoastableUser          -   gets user accounts vulnerable to Kerberoast and ASREPRoast attacks Get-KerberosDelegation          -   enumerates enabled accounts granted with Kerberos delegation
+Get-DomainInfo                  -   gets basic information about a given Active Directory domain Get-TrustRelationship           -   enumerates trust relationships defined in a given Active Directory domain Get-PasswordPolicy              -   gets password policies defined in a given Active Directory domain Get-PotentiallyEmptyPassword    -   gets user accounts allowed to have an empty password Get-LdapPassword                -   gets plaintext passwords from a given Active Directory domain Get-KerberoastableUser          -   gets user accounts vulnerable to Kerberoast and ASREPRoast attacks Get-KerberosDelegation          -   enumerates enabled accounts granted with Kerberos delegation